Understanding and Preparation Are Key

 Getting organized, educated and mentally prepared in advance of divorce makes a difference, rather than trial by fire.
 Having a strategic plan will give you the self-confidence to follow through and never look back!
 Remember, past behavior is the best predictor of the future.

 All the flowery promises in the world are meaningless with repeated offense, and an apology is worthless if the behavior happens again.
-Freedom from abuse will take tenacity and commitment to achieve, but peace and happiness are invaluable for you and your family.
+Freedom from oppressive abuse will take tenacity and commitment to achieve, but peace and happiness are invaluable for you and your family.
+Break the cycle of fear.
+Educate yourself and trust your inner voice.

 Your future is now!